uwa-channels/uwa-channels.github.io/content/docs/_index.md

 * To pass a signal of your choice through a channel, generate the desired signal in passband, respecting the bandwidth and the sampling rate limits of the chosen channel (see the [channel](/channels) tab).
 * State the sampling frequency of your passband signal.
 * Run `replay` on the signal.
-* Specify the noise power, and add the output of `generate_noise` to the output of `replay` at a desired signal-to-noise ratio.
+* Specify the noise power, and add the output of `noisegen` to the output of `replay` at a desired signal-to-noise ratio.
 * This will produce a noisy passband received signal.

 {{< tabpane >}}